CRM

 Heeding the Customers’ Call

-“One of the biggest things an organization can do in a weak economic climate is to make certain it has an efficient call center,” Andrew Hull, director of Product Marketing at RightNow Technologies told CRM Buyer.
+“One of the biggest things an organization can do in a weak economic climate is to make certain it has an efficient call center,” Andrew Hull, director of Product Marketing at RightNow Technologies, told CRM Buyer.
 “Because call centers turn over staff somewhat rapidly, implementing tools to help train and guide agents through complex customer service scenarios becomes increasingly valuable.”

-Hull offered the following “must haves” CRM tools/techniques for call centers to be successful in the current economy:
+Hull offered the following “must-haves” CRM tools/techniques for call centers to be successful in the current economy:

 • Agent scripting tools are a necessity.
 Implementing agent scripting technology allows inexperienced agents to ramp up quickly and troubleshoot complex customer service situations.
-This will also drive agent productivity through consistent business processes and complex branching logic, which facilitate greater first call resolution and, ultimately, a happier customer.
+This will also drive agent productivity through consistent business processes and complex branching logic, which facilitates greater first call resolution and, ultimately, a happier customer.

-Essentially, the focus is on keeping the call agent on message, on target and highly attuned to the customer.
+Essentially, the focus is on keeping the call agent on message, on target, and highly attuned to the customer.

 “Forward-looking companies are rolling out intelligent, self-learning and in-context engines to guide customer service representatives to the ‘next best action’ when servicing a customer,” Dan Byrnes, vice president of industry product strategy at Oracle, told CRM Buyer.